-Employees in a variety of occupations can find themselves in situations with the potential to become violent at work.
+Employees in a variety of occupations can find themselves in situations with the potential to be exposed to violence at work.
 De-escalation tactics can be used to defuse volatile situations so they don’t reach the point of violence.

 What is de-escalation?